 JC&FS Cambridge New Parent Support Group

 These groups (open to new moms and dads) are sponsored by the JC&FS.
 No religious affiliation required to attend.
-The Cambridge group meets in Cambridgeport on Thursdays, 10:00 – 11:30am.
-There are also groups in Somerville and other communities nearby.
+The Cambridge group meets online on Thursdays, 10:00 – 11:30am (during COVID).
+Check out their programs and groups:

 Cambridge Center for Families (CFF)